-Refined carbohydrates such as sugar or white flour are often added to processed foods.
-Examples of foods with refined carbohydrates are white breads and pasta, cookies, cake, candy, and sugar-sweetened sodas and drinks.
+Refined carbs such as sugar or white flour are often added to processed foods.
+Examples of foods with refined carbs are white breads and pasta, cookies, cake, candy, and sugar-sweetened sodas and drinks.

-A low-carb diet is intended to cause the body to burn stored fat for energy, which leads to weight loss.
+A low-carb diet is meant to cause the body to burn stored fat for energy, which leads to weight loss.

 Typical foods for a low-carb diet

-In general, a low-carb diet focuses on proteins and some nonstarchy vegetables.
+In broad terms, a low-carb diet focuses on proteins and some nonstarchy vegetables.
 A low-carb diet generally limits grains, legumes, fruits, breads, sweets, pastas and starchy vegetables, and sometimes nuts and seeds.
-However, some low-carb diet plans allow small amounts of fruits, vegetables and whole grains.
+But some low-carb diet plans allow small amounts of fruits, vegetables and whole grains.

 A daily limit of 0.7 to 2 ounces (20 to 57 grams) of carbohydrates is typical with a low-carb diet.
 These amounts of carbohydrates provide 80 to 240 calories.
-Some low-carb diets greatly restrict carbs during the initial phase of the diet and then gradually increase the number of allowed carbs.
+Some low-carb diets greatly limit carbs during the early phase of the diet.
+Then those diets allow more carbs over time.

-In contrast, the Dietary Guidelines for Americans recommends that carbohydrates make up 45% to 65% of your total daily calorie intake.
-So if you consume 2,000 calories a day, carbs would account for between 900 and 1,300 calories a day.
+In contrast, the Dietary Guidelines for Americans recommend that carbohydrates make up 45% to 65% of your total daily calorie intake.
+So if you eat or drink 2,000 calories a day, carbs would account for between 900 and 1,300 calories a day.